slarmoo/.github/profile/webServices/dataServices/dataServices.md

 First, set up your MongoDB Atlas database service.
 Then use the instructions aboveRun the example program for testing that you have things set up correctly.

-When you are done submit the connection string for your Atlas database cluster to the Canvas assignment.
+When you are done submit the hostname for your Atlas database cluster to the Canvas assignment.

-Here is an example connection string:
+Here is an example hostname:

 ```
-mongodb+srv://<user>:<password>@cs260.xiu1cqz.mongodb.net/
+cs260.xiu1cqz.mongodb.net
 ```

-⚠ Do not include the user or password for your cluster in the connection string.
-(Unless you want some extra special data added to your applications 😉.)